When To Drop Comprehensive Auto Insurance Coverage?

 If you are leasing or financing your car, you may be required to carry comprehensive coverage as part of your loan or lease agreement.
 However, if you own your car outright, you may have the option to drop comprehensive coverage.

-Read More: What Does State Farm Comprehensive Auto Insurance Cover?
+Read More: How Much Does Comprehensive Auto Insurance Cost?

 H3: When You Need to Reevaluate Your Coverage